venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/invoke-functions-and-procedures-in-oracle-database-using-the-wcf-service-model.md

  In general, the Oracle parameters and return values are mapped as follows in the WCF client method:

 - Oracle IN parameters are mapped to .NET (input) parameters.

 - Oracle OUT parameters are mapped to .NET **out** parameters.

 - Oracle IN OUT parameters are mapped to .NET **ref** parameters.

 - Function RETURN values are mapped to the method return value.

   However, two important exceptions exist:

--   Oracle IN OUT REF CURSOR parameters are split into an input string and an output (**out**) record set.
-This is because the [!INCLUDE[adapteroracle_short](../../includes/adapteroracle-short-md.md)] represents IN REF CUSROR parameters as strings and OUT REF CURSOR parameters as complex types (record sets), these cannot be combined into a single parameter.
+- Oracle IN OUT REF CURSOR parameters are split into an input string and an output (<strong>out</strong>) record set.
+This is because the [!INCLUDE [adapteroracle_short](../../includes/adapteroracle-short-md.md)] represents IN REF CUSROR parameters as strings and OUT REF CURSOR parameters as complex types (record sets), these cannot be combined into a single parameter.

 - The first OUT parameter in an Oracle procedure is mapped to the return value of the WCF client method.
 This is standard WCF behavior.

   The following example shows part of a simple Oracle procedure (loaded in the SCOTT schema) and the signature of the WCF client method that is generated to invoke it.
 The Oracle procedure has three IN parameters, three IN OUT parameters, and three OUT parameters; however, the WCF client method does not map a parameter for the first OUT parameter.
 Instead it is mapped to the method return value.

 ```
 CREATE or REPLACE PROCEDURE Sample_Procedure